ferrous-systems/unsize-experiments/README.md

 Implementations of this trait now specify how the coercion is done.
 This also drops the `?Sized` bound on `Target`, as returning unsized values is not possible.

 In order to prevent misuse of the trait as means of implicit conversions, implementations for this trait require specific conditions to hold which the compiler will enforce.
+This can be relaxed without breakage in the future.
 For an implementation to be valid, one of the following must hold:
 1. `Self` and `Target`
-    - references or raw pointers to different generic parameters
+    - must be references or raw pointers to different generic parameters
-    - parameter `T` of `Self` has `T: UnsizeTrait<U>` bound
-    - parameter `U` of `Target`
-    - `UnsizeTrait` one of the two unsize traits
+    - type parameter `T` of `Self` has `T: UnsizeTrait<U>` bound where `U` is the type parameter of `Target` and `UnsizeTrait` one of the two unsize traits
 2. `Self` and `Target`
-    - must have nearly same type constructor, varying in a single type parameter
+    - must have the same type constructor, varying in a single type parameter
-    - type parameter of `Self` must have a `CoerceUnsized<U>` bound
-    - where `U` is the differing type parameter of `Target`
+    - type parameter `T` of `Self` must have a `T: CoerceUnsized<U>` bound where `U` is the type parameter of `Target`
     - Example:
         ```rust
         impl<T: CoerceUnsized<U>, U> CoerceUnsized<Cell<U>>
             for Cell<T>
         ```
 3. `Self` and `Target`
-    - must have nearly same type constructor, varying in a single type parameter
+    - must have the same type constructor, varying in a single type parameter
-    - type parameter of `Self` must have a `UnsizeTrait<U>` bound
-    - where `U` is the differing type parameter of `Target`
-    - `UnsizeTrait` is one of the two unsize traits
+    - type parameter `T` of `Self` must have a `T: UnsizeTrait<U>` bound where `U` is the differing type parameter of `Target` and  `UnsizeTrait` is one of the two unsize traits
     - Example:
         ```rust
         impl<T: ?Sized + FromMetadataUnsize<U>, U: ?Sized, A: Allocator> CoerceUnsized<Box<U, A>>